jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-69.md

 However, the agitation of the fire-aether is much swifter than that of the air-aether.

-The fire-aether always can pass freely through those small angles that the air-aether globules cannot occupy even if we assumed that all the matter, both of the fire-aether and air-aether, in `Vortex L` began to move towards `S` at the same time from the midpoint between the `Center S` and `L`.
+The fire-aether always can pass freely through those small angles that the air-aether globules cannot occupy.
+- This is even if both the fire-aether and air-aether in `Vortex L` began to move towards `S` at the same time from the midpoint between the `Center S` and `L`.

 <!-- we would understand that -->

 The fire-aether would have reached `Center S` faster than the air-aether.

 The fire-aether thus enters the `Space S`.
 It pushes the air-aether globules with such force:
-- towards the ecliptic eg or MY
+- towards the ecliptic `eg` or `MY`
-- especially towards the poles fd or AB.
+- especially towards the poles `fd` or `AB`.

-Thus, it prevents those coming from `Vortex L` from approaching `S` more closely than up to a certain limit, which is marked by letter `B`.
+Thus, it prevents those coming from `Vortex L`//- from approaching `S` more closely than up to a certain limit, which is marked by letter `B`.
 The same must be judged for `Vortex K` and all others.

 #### 71. The reason for this difference

 The air-aether revolving around the `Center L` has the force to move away from `L` but also to maintain their speed.

 These two forces somewhat conflict with each other.
-While they rotate in `Vortex L`, they are confined by other vortices around it.
+- While they rotate in `Vortex L`, they are confined by other vortices around it.

  <!-- , which are to be understood above and below the plane of this figure.  -->

-They cannot move towards `B` without slowing down between `L` and `B` compared to their speed between `L` and other nearby vortices, understood to be outside the plane of this figure.
+They cannot move towards `B` without slowing down between `L` and `B` compared to their speed between `L` and other nearby vortices, understood to be outside the plane of this drawing.

 The greater the distance `LB`, the slower they will move.